microsoft/calculator-specs/active/FinanceMode/README.md

 https://github.com/Microsoft/calculator/issues/806

 ### Problem Statement
-This will create a new calculation mode, "Financial".
+This will create a new calculation mode, "Financial Worksheets".
 It will be similar to the date calculator with a combobox at the top to choose modes (modes are tip calculator, compound interest, and mortgage calculator).
 Target audience: Anyone from financial investors to people going out for lunch.

 ### Evidence or User Insights
 We should do this to offer more tools to calculator users and make this a more feature-packed calculator (GitHub issue: [#806](https://github.com/Microsoft/calculator/issues/806)) and also [Feedback Hub feedback](https://aka.ms/AA9kceq)